-I was that lady judging parents.
+I was that lady who always judged parents.
 My kids were going to be different.
 I was going to parent using my full DNA arsenal of structure and organization, producing perfectly polite people.

 In fact, I clearly remember standing in a grocery store line behind a sticky-fingered child who wanted me to make goo-goo eyes at him.
-He was clutching his lollipop, screaming for more candy, while his weakling of a mom fed him gummie bears like dog treats.
+He was clutching his lollipop and screaming for more candy while his weakling of a mom fed him gummie bears like dog treats.
 That will never be me, I silently resolved to my nine-month pregnant self.

 And then the baby came out.